 Lineage and auditability

 Dataflows track data from source through each transformation.
 Dataflows include low-level details, including the path to the data source, intermediate tables created, and the operators applied to these tables.
-Xcalar Data Platform’s rich set of features, supported by the dataflows, allow users to drill down to schemas, distribution of data across nodes, and data skew.
+Xcalar Cloud Enterprise’s rich set of features, supported by the dataflows, allow users to drill down to schemas, distribution of data across nodes, and data skew.
 Dataflows are auditable, and can be both archived as graphics and exported as JSON files.